formosa-crypto/libjade/doc/branch-feature-clear-stack.md

 # Description of branch feature/clear-stack

-Libjade branch `feature/clear-stack` compiles with Jasmin branch `clear-stack_reborn`.
+Libjade branch `feature/clear-stack` compiles with Jasmin branch `merge-clear-stack`.

 This Libjade branch aims to integrate the new `clear-stack` feature of the Jasmin compiler.
 This new feature allows the user to indicate the compiler if the stack